Aerosol processing by clouds - development of a multifaceted object-oriented numerical simulation framework

 The project aims at developing a numerical model for studying aerosol processing by clouds.
 It responds to the pressing need for the development of effective tools for research of aerosol processing by clouds, for which even the most sophisticated traditional cloud microphysics approaches are either inadequate or impractical.

-Aerosols and clouds have been identified to contribute significantly to the Earth radiation budget and therefore play an important, yet still poorly understood, role in the radiation imbalance of projected climate variations (IPCC, 2007).
+Aerosols and clouds have been identified to contribute significantly to the Earth's radiation budget and therefore play an important, yet still poorly understood, role in the radiation imbalance of projected climate variations (IPCC, 2007).
 Clouds process atmospheric aerosol by taking part in its wet deposition and cloud condensation nuclei regeneration through evaporation of cloud droplets and drizzle.
 Understanding the way clouds process aerosol is needed to comprehensively describe the interactions between aerosol, clouds, precipitation and radiation.
-Complexity of these interactions makes numerical simulation the only viable tool for investigating how natural and anthropogenic air pollution impacts the environment.
+The complexity of these interactions makes numerical simulation the only viable tool for investigating how natural and anthropogenic air pollution impacts the environment.

 It is planned also to extend the icicle implementation of the Super-Droplet scheme with representation of in-droplet aqueous chemical reactions.